BendibHafed/simple-api-kubernetes/README.md

  $ docker build -t bendibhafededdine/simple-api-proj:v1.0 .

 2. **Run the Docker Container**:
- $ docker run -p 3000:3000 bendibhafededdine/simple-api-proj:v1.0
+ $ docker run -p 3000:3000 bendibhafededdine/simple-api-proj:v1.0 <br>

  - The application should be accessible at http://localhost:3000.

 ### Kubernetes Deployment
 1. **Create a ReplicaSet**:
-- Apply the replicaset.yaml to create a ReplicaSet in your Kubernetes cluster:
+- Apply the replicaset.yaml to create a ReplicaSet in your Kubernetes cluster:<br>
  $ kubectl create -f replicaset-def.yaml

 2. **Check the Deployment**:
-- Verify that the ReplicaSet and pods are running:
+- Verify that the ReplicaSet and pods are running:<br>
- $ kubectl get rs
+ $ kubectl get rs  <br>
  $ kubectl get pods

 3. **Cleanup**
- - To delete the ReplicaSet and associated pods:
+ - To delete the ReplicaSet and associated pods: <br>
   $ kubectl delete replicaset myapp-replicaset

 ###